minprog/cs50x/scratch/scratch.md

 * Your project must have at least three scripts total (i.e., not necessarily three per sprite).
 * Your project must use at least one condition, one loop, and one variable.
 * Your project must use at least one sound.
-* Your project should be more complex than most of those demonstrated in lecture (many of which, though instructive, were quite short) but it can be less complex than *Ivy's Hardest Game*.
+* Your project should be more complex than most of those demonstrated in lecture (many of which, though instructive, were quite short) but it can be less complex than [Ivy's Hardest Game](https://scratch.mit.edu/projects/326129587/).
 As such, your project should probably use a few dozen puzzle pieces overall.

 Head to [the Scratch website](https://scratch.mit.edu/) and sign up for an account on MIT's website by clicking **Join Scratch** atop the page.
 Any username (that's available) is fine, but take care to remember it and your choice of password.
 After registering and confirming your email address, click the orange "**Start Creating**" button to begin.